 In 2014/15 PricewaterhouseCoopers LLP (PWC) provided £3,250 of non audit services to the Council for VAT advice relating to capital projects.
 Adequate safeguards were put in place to maintain independence.
-All PWC expenditure relates in 2015/16 relates to prior year work.

 All non audit work undertaken has been reported to the Finance, Audit and Performance Committee as "those charged with governance".